-Thanks to our readers and Facebook friends for the many loving and encouraging messages we received yesterday on Easter and also each day.
-Many have continued to suggest solutions to our situation, but we are quite fine, both physically and emotionally.
+Thanks to our readers and Facebook friends for the many loving and encouraging messages we received yesterday on Easter and each day.
+Many have continued to suggest solutions to our situation, but we are pretty fine, both physically and emotionally.

 |In a shady area, we encountered these tiny mushrooms growing on the rocks.|

-No one knows for certain what the future holds and if, in fact, we’ll be able to continue traveling for some time to come.
-Our hope and plan will continue to focus on leaving India at some point in the near future, whether it be in a month or four months.
+No one knows for sure what the future holds and if we’ll be able to continue traveling for some time to come.
+Our hope and plan will continue to focus on leaving India at some point soon, whether it be in a month or four months.

-In the interim, we have no option but to patiently wait it out while doing everything we can to stay engaged, educated and informed as to what is transpiring throughout the world, not only inside our own little world.
+In the interim, we have no option but to patiently wait it out while doing everything we can to stay engaged, educated, and informed about what transpires throughout the world, not only inside our tiny world.

 One thing we know for sure, our lives and yours, will never be the same as it was before the virus hit.
 Not a single country has avoided the virus entirely, although a few have had under 10 cases.
 But, at this point, their peak may be on the horizon.
 Only time will tell.